 Tip #2: envision yourself finding it.
 What reaction will you have?
 Will you pause and whisper to yourself that you found it or will you yell in excitement?
 Visualize yourself finding the object.

 Seriously these tips work.
-And it not only applies to finding objects, but it helps you to know how to look for things or pick up on cues of others.
+And it not only applies to finding objects, but it helps you to know how to look for things or pick up on cues from others.
 It’s all in the details.

 Use your ears